 Accounts are repositories of information used to track or record the kinds of actions that occur related to the purpose for which the account is established.

-For personal finances a person can follow the business groupings or not, as they seem useful to the activities the person is tracking and to the kind of reporting that person needs to have to manage his financial assets.
-For additional information, consult Chapter 16, Other Assets of this Guide.
+For personal finances a person can follow the business groupings or not, as they seem useful to the activities the person is tracking and to the kind of reporting that person needs to have to manage their financial assets.
+For additional information, consult Chapter 15, Other Assets of this Guide.

 The second balance sheet account is Liabilities, which as you recall, refers to what you owe, money you have borrowed and are obligated to pay back some day.
 These represent the rights of your lenders to obtain repayment from you.
 Tracking the liability balances lets you know how much debt you have at a given point in time.

 Credit Card Use this to track your credit card receipts and reconcile your credit card statements.
 Credit cards represent a short-term loan that you are obligated to repay to the credit card company.
 This type of account can also be used for other short-term loans such as a line of credit from your bank.